alex-bio/TPP/README.txt

 Instructions

-AID examines the differences between the fractions of non-denatured protein in order to predict the most likely shifted proteins from thermal proteome profiling experimentsThese instructions provide an overview about AID inputs and outputs.
+AID examines the differences between the fractions of non-denatured protein in order to predict the most likely shifted proteins from thermal proteome profiling experiments.
+These instructions provide an overview about AID inputs and outputs.
 The R script is accessible at https://github.com/alex-bio/TPP and the Shiny App, which requires no prior knowledge of R or coding, is accessible at https://gygi.med.harvard.edu/software.
 For further details on how AID works, please see Panov, A. & Gygi, S.P.
 Analysis of Independent Differences (AID) detects complex thermal proteome profiles independent of shape and identifies candidate panobinostat targets (2019).

 Input